crohn’s & chronic illness

 One day you are strong, living fully.
 The next, everything changes.

 Maybe you've just been diagnosed and you're terrified.
-You've heard the word — Crohn's, colitis, IBD — and you don't yet know what it means for your life.
-The medical team treats the inflammation.
-The scans and tests blur into one.
+The medical team treats the inflammation - the scans and tests blur into one.
 But nobody tells you what to do with the fear.
+Nobody prepares you for what comes next.

-I want to change that.
-Because I have been exactly where you are - and I found a way through.
+“But managing isn't the same as living.
+And I want to change that — because I have been exactly where you are, and I found a way through."

 How i can help